A brief history of EPCC

 We will continue to collaborate with industry on a wide portfolio of innovation projects whilst also growing our pay-on-demand computational and data analytics services.

-We have strengthened partnerships within the Scottish university research sector through special access programmes on Cirrus, as well as establishing partnerships overseas in mainland Europe, the USA, Russia and Japan.
+We have strengthened partnerships within the Scottish university research sector through special access programmes on Cirrus, as well as establishing partnerships overseas in mainland Europe, the USA, and Japan.
 Our aim is to continue this approach, nurturing a small number of strong relationships with key organisations worldwide.